Charlotte Mason Preschool Lessons

 - lacing cards

-- melted crayon ornaments
+- making melted crayon ornaments

 - create nature wreath